ThibaultFillion/strengths/documentation/apiref.rst

 -------------

-Side features cover other aspects such as plots, and their corresponding submodules must be imported in order to access them:
+Side features cover other aspects such as plots, and their corresponding submodules must be imported to access them:

 .. toctree::
   plot